MEGHA-MURALI/MSc_Robotics_Final_Year_Project/README.md

 2. Ensure **ffmpeg** and all necessary dependencies are installed.
 3. Follow the instructions in the notebook to test the audio translation models.

-### Troubleshooting

-- If there are any errors during the tests, please let me know.

-### Recording Test Results

-Once you have completed the tests, kindly record the results (whether the tests worked or not) in this [Google Spreadsheet](#).

 ### Image-Based Testing